 Who Can Come to Camp?

 Youth, ages 14-18 are welcome to apply and interview for their spot at camp.
 A two-week session at the Crex Camp costs $1800 per camper though over one-third of the cost returns to the camper in the form of a paycheck.
 Each session includes two-weeks lodging, meals, a camp t-shirt and water bottle, work supplies including leather work boots, gloves and additional safety equipment as needed.
 Through multiple funding sources including federal, state, foundations, grants and private donations, CEP is able to provide sponsorship to cover camp costs for eligible students.
-To learn more about camper eligibility or to become a sponsor, contact one of CEP’s Youth Specialists: Sara at 715-392-6081 or by email or Travis at 715-682-9141 x119 or by email.
+To learn more about camper eligibility or to become a sponsor, email email@example.com or call one of CEP’s Youth Specialists: Sara at 715-392-6081 or Travis at 715-682-9141 x119.

 Crex Camp Brochure: